Ukraine’s Kherson races to restore power, water after Russian retreat - CDE News - The Dispatch

 “We’ve become 20 years younger in the last two days,” said Valentyna Buhailova, 61, just before a Ukrainian soldier jumped out of a small truck and hugged her and her companion Nataliya Porkhunuk, 66, in a hamlet near the centre of Kherson.

-The road to Kherson from Mykolaiv was lined by fields scarred by miles of abandoned Russian trenches.
+The road to Kherson from Mykolaiv was lined with fields scarred by miles of abandoned Russian trenches.
 A destroyed T72 tank lay with its turret tossed upside down.

 The abandoned trenches were littered with refuse, blankets and camouflage netting.
 An irrigation ditch was filled with discarded Russian gear and several anti-tank mines were visible on the side of road.